TravelModellingGroup/Documentation/modelsystems.rst

 Changing Module names and Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Pressing F2 while a :ref:`module` is highlighted allows the user to rename the module.
+Pressing F2 while a module is highlighted allows the user to rename the module.
 In some cases modules are required to be renamed for use in ODMath.
 Module :ref:`module description`s can be added by pressing shift + f2
 (or through the context menu) on a selected module.